huggingface/dataspeech/README.md

 Its aim is to provide a simple, clean code base for applying audio transformations or annotations that may be requested as part of the development of speech-based AI models.

 Its primary use is to reproduce the annotation method from [Dan Lyth and Simon King's research paper (`Natural language guidance of high-fidelity text-to-speech with synthetic annotations`)](https://arxiv.org/abs/2402.01912) that allows to label various speaker characteristics with natural language description.

+This allows us to already tag and release enriched versions of [LibriTTS-R](https://huggingface.co/datasets/blabble-io/libritts_r) and a 10K hours subset of [the English version of MLS](https://www.openslr.org/94/).
+Datasets can be found [here](https://huggingface.co/parler-tts).

 ---------